Echeveria elegans [ech-eh-VER-ee-a ELL-eh-ganz] is a flowering, evergreen succulent type, native to the deserts of Mexico.

 Echeveria Elegans Care

-This Echeveria plant is slow-growing and may take several years to mature.
+Echeveria elegans is slow-growing and may take several years to mature.
 It produces tight rosettes, typically measuring about four inches wide in size.

 These rosettes feature spoon-shaped leaves with a silver-green texture.
 However, they are occasionally blueish.